Eliza Mason, PhD

-Eliza Mason holds a B.S. in molecular biology, a doctorate in microbiology and works as a contract editor of scientific manuscripts.
-She serves as a director on the board of the Benton County Soil and Water Conservation District.
+Eliza holds a BS in molecular biology, a PhD in microbiology, and has worked as a contract editor of scientific manuscripts.
+She serves as a director on the board of the Dry Farming Institute and the Benton County Soil and Water Conservation District.
 She hunts for wild mushrooms in her spare time.

 Imagineer and Handyman

 It turns out that leaving a graphic design career in Portland is not that hard.
 Eliza simply suggested that there was an unprecedented opportunity to get in on the ground floor of an up-and-coming tiny farm operation in Monroe.
 She said you can choose any job title you want, but you will have to be paid in enchiladas and beer.
 So it was basically a dream-come-true.

 Thorin is focused on many infrastructure and building projects on the property, often using natural building processes.
 He is also working on developing other homesteading skills, like baking and fermentation.